Kvalyr/BG3_KvAppearanceFramework/KvAF_README.txt

 * This initial release should not be uninstalled from an active game.
 A future version will make it safer to uninstall.

+For mod developers:
+* As of v0.2, DAF has a rudimentary API.
+You can see its docstrings here: https://github.com/Kvalyr/BG3_KvAppearanceFramework/blob/main/KvAppearanceFramework/Mods/KvAppearanceFramework/ScriptExtender/Lua/API/v1.lua
+* To get an API client at runtime call `Mods.KvAppearanceFramework.API.GetClient("v1")`

 FAQ:

 Basics